redwoodjs/redwoodjs-com-archive/docs/form.md

       </Form>
 ```

-Caveat:  JSON validation will not applied if a custom validation function, such as `fcn` is provided via the prop as follows: `validation={{ validate: fcn }}`
+Caveat:  JSON validation will not be applied if a custom validation function, such as `fcn` is provided via the prop as follows: `validation={{ validate: fcn }}`

 #### validation